Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 These symptoms are classified as complicated or uncomplicated, with therapy based on these classifications.[

-Uncomplicated symptoms include grade 1 or 2 diarrhea with no other signs or symptoms.
+Uncomplicated diarrhea includes grade 1 or 2 diarrhea with no other signs or symptoms.
 Management is conservative.

-Complicated symptoms include grade 1 or 2 diarrhea with any one of the following risk factors:
+Complicated diarrhea includes grade 1 or 2 diarrhea with any one of the following risk factors:

 Grade 3 or 4 diarrhea is also classified as complicated.
 Thorough evaluation and close monitoring is warranted.[

-The time course of diarrhea and concomitant symptom development are key to determining underlying etiology.[
+The time course of diarrhea and concomitant symptom development are key to determining the underlying etiology.[

 The goal of physical examination is to identify potential causes of diarrhea and its complications as quickly as possible to reduce morbidity.
 The physical examination includes vital signs and evaluation of skin turgor and oral mucosa to assess hemodynamic status and dehydration.
 Abdominal examination includes evaluation for rebound tenderness, guarding, hypoactive or hyperactive bowel sounds, and stool collection.
 A rectal exam can rule out fecal impaction but is performed judiciously in neutropenic or thrombocytopenic patients.[